When will CAA open?

 Who decides which children are offered a place?

-The decision to offer a place at Cumbria Academy for Autism will be made by Cumbria County Council’s Children’s Services Team.
-They will liaise with the school and SEND experts to make the decision.
+The decision to refer a place to Cumbria Academy for Autism will be made by Cumbria County Council’s Children’s Services Team.
+They will liaise with the Academy and SEND experts to make their referral decision.
+Cumbria Academy for Autism will then assess whether they can meet the need of the young person.

-Will the school take students with Servere Learning Difficulties
+Will the school take students with Severe Learning Difficulties

 Students with Severe Learning Difficulties may require a different approach to that offered at Cumbria Academy for Autism.